lagom/lagom/docs/manual/java/guide/cluster/PersistentEntityCassandra.md

 cassandra-snapshot-store.keyspace = users_snapshot
 lagom.persistence.read-side.cassandra.keyspace = users_read_side
 ```

-Cassandra keyspace names must start with an alphanumeric character and contain only alphanumeric and underscore characters.
-They are case-insensitive and stored in lowercase.

 While different services should be isolated by using different keyspaces, it is perfectly fine to use the same keyspace for all of these components within one service.
 In that case, it can be convenient to define a custom keyspace configuration property and use [property substitution](https://github.com/typesafehub/config#factor-out-common-values) to avoid repeating it.